-The Teaching Innovation Awards (TIAs) support innovation which positively impacts students’ academic experience and enhances the teaching quality at Loughborough University.
+The Teaching Innovation Awards (TIAs) support innovation that positively impacts students’ academic experience and enhances the teaching quality at Loughborough University.

 As new developments appear across both campuses, there may be initiatives you wish to research or implement to support staff or students to advance in terms of teaching environments, uses of technology or approaches to learning.

 These can be short projects (1-2 months), medium projects (3-6 months) and long-term projects up to 12 months.

 - Inclusivity in Teaching TIA

 The Teaching Innovation Award and Inclusivity in Teaching TIA provide funds up to a maximum of £3,000 per project are available, although this can be increased to £5,000 in exceptional cases.